pavangoudk/terraform_learnings/az104-part1.md

 ### ### Cost Management: cost analysis, forecasting, and Azure Advisor

-# - - - Cloud is consumption-based: pay for what you use; avoid leaving resources running.
+-Cloud is consumption-based: pay for what you use; avoid leaving resources running.
 - Cost analysis capabilities shown:
 - views by resource/service/location/resource group
 - forecasts and budget lines